 June 2020: DCI St. Just will return in 2021 with a 4th mystery set in Cornwall.
 Working title: ST. JUST IN CORNWALL.
 [Note: this title later became DEATH IN CORNWALL.]
 It's a bit of a play on St. Just's name--in Cornwall there is a village called St. Just in Penwith and it's where my ancestors are from.
-Thanks so much to all who wrote to ask for more St. Just and Portia.
-Mark Gottlieb of Trident Media Group was the agent for this deal with commissioning editor Carl Smith of Severn House.
+Thanks so much to all who wrote to ask for more of the adventures of St. Just and Portia.
+Mark Gottlieb of Trident Media Group was the agent for this deal with commissioning editor Carl Smith of Severn House in the UK.
 From Publishers Marketplace: Agatha Award-winning author G. M. Malliet's ST. JUST IN CORNWALL, the fourth book in her St. Just series following DEATH AT THE ALMA MATER, wherein a detective chief inspector, on vacation from his job in Cambridge, simply wants a break from investigating murder—but in an idyllic Cornish village, a storm is brewing, to Carl Smith at Severn House, by Mark Gottlieb at Trident Media Group (world English).

 June 10, 2020: The 7 Max Tudor mysteries appear in Book Riot's roundup of "9 Great British Mystery Series."
 The list includes P.D.
 James, Sherry Thomas, Y.S.
 Lee, Alan Bradley, Agatha Christie, Jacqueline Winspear, Dorothy L. Sayers, and Abir Mukherjee.